Kotlin/KEEP/proposals/context-receivers.md

     * Support multiple contexts
 * Make blocks of code with multiple receivers representable in Kotlin's type system
 * Separate the concepts of extension and dispatch receivers from the concept of context receivers
-    * Context receivers should not change the meaning of unqualified this expression
+    * Context receivers should not change the meaning of unqualified `this` expression
     * Multiple contexts should not be ordered during resolution, resolution ambiguities shall be reported
 * Design a scalabe resolution algorithm with respect to the number of receivers
     * Call resolution should not be exponential in the number of context receivers

 ## Detailed design

-As a context requirement for a declaration, context receivers are defined after annotations and before modifiers with the `context` keyword followed by the list of receiver types.
-The list can contain one or more types (a trailing comma is supported, too, for use in multi-line declarations).
+A context requirement for a declaration is expressed by a new modifier with the `context` keyword followed by the list of context receiver types in parenthesis.
+The list can contain one or more comma-separated types (a trailing comma is supported, too, for use in multi-line declarations).

 ```kotlin
 context(A, B, C)
 ```

+> As a matter of coding style, context receivers are defined after annotations and before other modifiers
+> on a separate line.

 The following types of declarations can be contextual:

 * Functions (top-level, member, extensions functions are currently supported)
 * Property getters and setters (of all these kinds, too)

+The types listed as context receivers of a declaration are not allowed to repeat, and no pair of them is allowed to have a subtype relation between them.

+> This constraint comes from the greedy nature of [Resolution algorithm](#resolution-algorithm) and absence
+> of any way to explicitly pass context arguments into a call.

 ### Contextual functions and property accessors

-For functions and property accessors, context receivers are similar to implicit parameters, which bring symbols of the corresponding types into the body scope and don't need to be passed explicitly at the call-site.
+For functions and property accessors, context receivers are additional **context parameters** of those declarations.
+They differ from regular parameters in that they are annonymous and are passed implicitly just like receivers.
+In the body of the corresponding function or property accessor they bring the corresponding arguments into the body scope as implicit receiver for further calls.

-In the following example
+The a look at the following example.

 ```kotlin
 context(Comparator<T>)